-• the candidate has spent more than 12 months (consecutively or not) with the proposed host supervisor at the time of the activation of the fellowship.
+• The candidate has spent more than 12 months (consecutively or not) with the proposed host supervisor at the time of the activation of the fellowship.
 This is regardless of any institution changes by the host supervisor.

-Applicants should note that host supervisors can endorse only one application for a HFSP Fellowship (CDF or LTF) per competition at the Letter of Intent stage.
+Applicants should note that host supervisors can endorse only one fellowship application (LTF or CDF) per competition at the Letter of Intent stage.
 The proposed host supervisor may, however, concurrently mentor HFSP fellows from previous award years, and/or be part of an HFSP Research Grant team.